tthvan/MVA-Retention-Analysis/README.md

   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/overall_trend_time.png?raw=true" width="800">
 </p>

+#### Recommendation
+- Rebalance strategy from pure acquisition toward onboarding and retention, especially for first-year families from “surge” cohorts.
+- Build a normalization forecast (pre-COVID vs COVID vs post-COVID) to set realistic targets for enrollment, staffing, and revenue.
+- Set early-warning retention KPIs (e.g., Year-1 dropout, return rate of new students) and track by cohort to catch issues before total enrollment dips.

 ### Student Flow Between Grades

 - Generally, most students progress to the next expected grade.
-- Grades 1–5 show smaller forward flows, indicating fewer students advancing compared to other segments.
+- All grades show smaller forward flows from 2022-2025, indicating fewer students advancing, with progress:drop ratios of ~17:10 in 2022 to ~12:10 in 2025, or for every 12 students progressing, there will be 10 dropping.
-- Grades 7–8 show more stable and predictable grade movement.
-- PreK consistently shows the highest share of students leaving the school.
+- PreK shows the highest share of students leaving the school, having a progress:drop ratio of 1:6, meaning for every 1 student returning next year, there will be 6 other students leaving.
 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/student_flow.png?raw=true" width="800">
 </p>

+### Recommendation
+- Create grade-transition playbooks (communications, trial classes, parent sessions) for grades with weaker forward flows.
+- Treat PreK as a special case: decide if it’s meant as a one-year bridge or a pipeline into K, and design PreK→K offers accordingly.
+- Develop a simple “transition risk” score to flag students likely to drop at key grade changes and target them with proactive outreach.

 ### Student Distribution and Dropout by Grade

-- Student population are distributed quite evenly between grades (each taking up 7%-13%)
-- PreK, Grade 7, and Grade 8 consistently have the lowest enrolment (5–7%).
+- PreK, Grade 7, and Grade 8 consistently have the lowest enrolment (5–7%) over the years.
 - Grades 1–3 maintain the highest share (11–13%), while overall grade distribution remains fairly balanced at ~10% per grade.

 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/enrollment_by_grades.png?raw=true" width="800">
 </p>

+### Recommendation
+- Protect Grades 1–3 as the core base, ensuring the strongest teaching quality, communication, and support there.
+- Clarify the role of small grades (PreK, 7, 8) — either invest to grow them as feeders or right-size and position them as niche offerings.
+- Review capacity and profitability by grade to align staffing and class sizes with actual demand and margin.

 ### Dropout Rate Within Each Grade

 - Grades 7–12 show high dropout levels (~50%), increasing by 10% from SY23-24 to SY24-25.
 - Grades 1–6 improved from 38% to 33% dropout last year.
-- Kindergarten (Grade K) shows variable behavior, ranging from 33% lows (2022–2023) to 52% highs (2025).
+- Kindergarten (Grade K) shows fluctuating behavior, ranging from 33% lows (2022–2023) to 52% highs (2025).

 <p align="center">
   <img src="https://github.com/tthvan/MVA-Retention-Analysis/blob/main/visualizations/dropout_by_grades.png?raw=true" width="800">
 </p>

+### Recommendation
+- Split retention tactics by stage: Early years (PreK–K), Primary (1–6), Secondary (7–12), with tailored objectives and interventions.
+- For Grades 7–12, run a focused deep dive (reasons for leaving, competition, engagement data) and design exam-focused or flexible offerings.
+- Stabilize Kindergarten by standardizing onboarding and monitoring any curriculum/teacher changes, with grade-level dropout targets set and tracked.

 ### Cohort Retention Curve

+- Cohort 2019 shows turbulent behavior, with their engagement plunged sugnificantly to near 0 only after Year 2.
 - Year-1 retention increased by 5–10 percentage points for the newest cohort compared to 2020–2022.
 - Cohort 2023 shows the strongest Year-2 to Year-3 persistence, indicating better mid-program stability.
 - Cohorts 2020–2021 show the weakest retention, likely influenced by COVID-19 disruptions and inconsistent learning environments.